 The Dynamics of Managing Diversity and Inclusion was one of the first books to respond to growing academic coverage of the topic of diversity management at degree level.
-This fifth edition has been fully updated to reflect new working practices, labour market data, organisational policies and developments in equality and diversity law, as well as including new case studies and analysis of current and emerging areas of debate in the UK and across Europe.
+This fifth edition has been fully updated to reflect new working practices, labour market data, organisational policies, and developments in equality and diversity law, as well as including new case studies and analysis of current and emerging areas of debate in the United Kingdom and across Europe.

-• Practical case studies and exercises to illustrate the real-life issues in a local, international and organizational context.
+- Practical case studies and exercises to illustrate the real-life issues in a local, international, and organisational context.

 Table of Contents

 1. Introduction: what is diversity?
 Part I: Context and Concepts 2.
 Diversity in the labour market 3.
 Theorizing Patterns of Inequality and Disadvantage 4.
 Diversity in the workplace 5.
 Theorizing policy approaches to equality, diversity and inclusion Part II: Policy and Practice 6.
 Equality, diversity and the law 7.
 Trade unions and equality, diversity and inclusion 8.
 Equality, diversity and inclusion policy and practice 9.
 Diversity and organisational performance 10.
 The Social Policy Context of Equality, Diversity and Inclusion 11.
 The future of equality and diversity

 Gill Kirton is Professor of Employment Relations at the Centre for Research in Equality and Diversity, School of Business and Management, Queen Mary University of London, UK.

 Anne-marie Greene is Professor of Work and Diversity at the University of York Management School, University of York, UK.